kumahq/kuma-website/app/_src/policies/meshpassthrough.md

 ```
 {% endpolicy_yaml %}

-### Allow a subset of services to communicate with specifc external endpoints
+### Allow a subset of services to communicate with specific external endpoints

 {% policy_yaml example3 %}
 ```yaml